 Strength and movement play a role in all of our lives, no matter our state of health.
 When we think of exercise, we think of setting time aside to perform it.
 At RESTORE, we want to teach you how to think about movement as part of your regular day.

 Our exercise physiologist is specially trained in caring for patients dealing with health conditions that limit their ability to exercise.

-He will develop a customized exercise plan based on the results of your medical history, physical limitations, and results of your comprehensive fitness evaluation.
-He will also teach you your recommended exercises and monitor your use of the exercise equipment to ensure good understanding of safe and appropriate activity levels for exercises performed in the clinic, your home, and/or the gym.
+She will develop a customized exercise plan based on the results of your medical history, physical limitations, and results of your comprehensive fitness evaluation.
+She will also teach you your recommended exercises and monitor your use of the exercise equipment to ensure good understanding of safe and appropriate activity levels for exercises performed in the clinic, your home, and/or the gym.
 You will work together to determine short and long-term goals, whether it be preparing for a half marathon or improving your golf game.
 The idea is to get you moving and enjoying the things you already love to do.